 A DMZ (demilitarized zone) is a segmented part of a network that is used to host all publicly accessible websites and services.
 The intention is to protect the internal network from external threats.
 It is an effective strategy to minimize public exposure of your critical assets as well as limit the damage caused when an intruder is able to penetrate your network.

-I received feedback from a visitor of this site who noticed in my screenshots that I have a “DMZ” interface and wanted to know how I created a DMZ network.
-I thought that would be a great topic to cover.
-While researching DMZ implementations when writing this how-to, I came across a nice write-up on implementing a basic DMZ using a single firewall as well as implementing a more advanced/secure DMZ using two firewalls (for another good reference, click here).
+While researching DMZ implementations when writing this how-to, I came across a nice write-up on implementing a basic DMZ using a single firewall as well as implementing a more advanced/secure DMZ using two firewalls (another good DMZ reference).
 The basic DMZ example is pretty much the approach that I took in my home network – partially due to inexperience when I was learning how to use OPNsense and partially due to minimizing expense on purchasing additional hardware.
 I am limiting the scope of this how-to to the basic DMZ example since I imagine many home network users will be using a single router/firewall to manage multiple logical/physical networks.